 Acknowledgements 3

+Foreword 4

-Foreword Executive summary 4 5
+Executive summary 5

+Summary of findings 6

 Working in the student movement 6

 Career development 6

 Inclusion 6

 Feeling valued 7

 Promoting race equality 7

-The lack of ethnic diversity Increasing ethnic diversity 7 7
+The lack of ethnic diversity 7

+Increasing ethnic diversity 7

+Improving the experience of Black staff 7

 Discrimination 7

 Summary of recommendations 7

 Engaging Black students in the student movement 8

 Leadership 8

 Diverse recruitment 8

 Career development for Black staff 8

 Organisational culture 8

 Introduction 11

 Scope of the research 11

 Structure of this report 11

 Who is this report for?
 12

 How to use this report 12

 Background 12

 Methodology 14

 Data analysis 15

 Respondent demographics 15

 Working in the student movement and career development 18

 Factors influencing becoming a staff member 18

 What's good about working at your students' union?
 18

 Career development 19

-Inclusion 22